-See electrical schematic SD-5 and Figure 1.3.
+See electrical schematic SD-5 and Figure 1.3 on page 1-7.
 The combined RF output is filtered through an RF network consisting of two "T" networks with a shunt third harmonic trap, and then provided to the antenna system.
 The RF output is monitored by an RF current probe, RF voltage probe and RF sample probe.
-Samples from these probes are provided for control and monitoring purposes (see "VSWR protection" on page 1-7).
+Samples from these probes are provided for control and monitoring purposes (see "VSWR Protection" on page 1-8).